On the use of ferroelectric material in the detection of dark matter axions: The KTO ferroelectric as a tuning element

-The variation of the KTO permittivity value changes slightly the position of the lateral lobes providing a good tuning range as we will prove at the next subsection, and avoiding the reduction of the form factor due to the small negative lobe region.
-The permittivity range that we will use in this work is from $\varepsilon_r = 3000$ to $5000$.
-However, this concept is scalable for any range.
-The material permittivity could vary within a tolerance from the used in this work, so once it is measured a new design could be done for such material, providing similar results.
-Also, in section \ref{Introduction} we commented that the KTO losses are $\tan \delta = 10^{-5}$, however we use in the simulations $\tan \delta = 10^{-4}$ to be more conservative in order to contemplate future extra losses in real measurements.
-For the electric conductivity of the metallic housing we have used copper at cryogenic temperatures $\sigma=2\times 10^9$ S/m, which is also the one employed at the axion data campaigns \cite{RADES_paper2}.
+The variation of the KTO permittivity value effectively controls the position of the lateral lobes of the {\em modified}-$TE_{301}$, providing a good tuning range as will be proved in the next subsection.
+At the same time, it avoids the reduction of the form factor due to the small region where the electric field takes negative values (see blue dashed line in Figure~\ref{fig:1cav_KTOatSides_Efield_Transverse}).\\

+The relative permittivity range assumed in this work varies from $\varepsilon_r = 3000$ to $5000$.
+However, this concept is scalable to any other situation which may be useful in the case that manufacturing tolerances of the ferroelectric material result in a different useful range.
+Also, in section~\ref{Introduction} we commented that the KTO losses are $\tan \delta = 10^{-5}$; however $\tan \delta = 10^{-4}$ is used in simulations to be more conservative in order to take into account future extra losses in real prototypes.
+For the electric conductivity of the metallic housing copper, a cryogenic value of $\sigma=2\times 10^9$ S/m is employed.
+It provides a $Q_0$ value around $4\times10^5$ for the rectangular cavity used in this work \cite{RADES_paper2}.\\